Chart Color Schemes

 Household Composition

-Wollstonecraft features high concentrations of group households and lone person households, with a fairly typical median household size
+Wollstonecraft features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households account for 59.8% of all households, consisting of 20.2% couples with children, 32.1% couples without children, and 5.9% single parent families.
-Non-family households make up the remaining 40.2%, with lone person households at 33.9% and group households comprising 6.4% of the total.
-The median household size is 2.1 people, which matches the Greater Sydney average.
+Family households account for 59.8% of all households, including 20.2% couples with children, 32.1% couples without children, and 5.9% single parent families.
+Non-family households make up the remaining 40.2%, consisting of 33.9% lone person households and 6.4% group households.
+The median household size is 2.1 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households